FSC-Lab/TOGT-Planner/README.md

 ## Acknowledgements

-- We use [LBFGS-Lite](https://github.com/ZJU-FAST-Lab/LBFGS-Lite) as the internal solver: An Easy-to-Use Header-Only L-BFGS Solver.
+- We use [LBFGS-Lite: An Easy-to-Use Header-Only L-BFGS Solver](https://github.com/ZJU-FAST-Lab/LBFGS-Lite) as the internal solver.
 - We use [GCOPTER](https://github.com/ZJU-FAST-Lab/GCOPTER) for geometric constraint elimination.
 - We use several utility functions in [Agilicious](https://github.com/uzh-rpg/agilicious) to facilitate development.
 - We refer to [FastFly](https://github.com/BIT-KAUIS/Fast-fly) for the implementation of the multiple shooting method.